-We are planning to hold two Virtual Open Evenings this year.
-All potential students are welcome to sign up and attend on either evening however the evenings will be aimed at the specified year group.
-Details will be posted on www.brit.croydon.sch.uk and on social media.
+All potential students are welcome to sign up and attend on either evening however the events will be aimed at the specified year group.
+Details will be posted on www.brit.croydon.sch.uk/openeve and on social media.

-What if I cannot make my meeting/ audition/workshop?
+What if I cannot make my meeting/audition/workshop?

-We are only able to try and change interview/ audition dates for Public Exams (not mocks) and for hospital appointments.
-Please supply any supporting documentation of dates you may be unavailable at the point of application.
+We are only able to try and change meeting/audition dates for Public Exams (not mocks) and for hospital appointments.